GATX (NYSE:GATX) Releases FY 2021 Earnings Guidance

-A number of equities research analysts have recently commented on the company.
-Susquehanna Bancshares raised GATX from a neutral rating to a positive rating and set a $89.97 price target on the stock in a research report on Monday, July 26th.
-Wells Fargo & Company raised their price target on GATX from $103.00 to $110.00 and gave the stock an overweight rating in a research report on Wednesday.
-Susquehanna raised GATX from a neutral rating to a positive rating in a research report on Monday, July 26th.
-Finally, Cowen raised GATX from a market perform rating to an outperform rating and set a $101.00 price target on the stock in a research report on Friday, July 16th.
-One analyst has rated the stock with a hold rating and four have assigned a buy rating to the company.
-Based on data from MarketBeat, the company has a consensus rating of Buy and a consensus target price of $98.49.
+Several brokerages have recently commented on GATX.
+TheStreet upgraded shares of GATX from a c+ rating to a b rating in a report on Thursday, October 21st.
+Wells Fargo & Company upped their target price on shares of GATX from $103.00 to $110.00 and gave the stock an overweight rating in a research note on Wednesday, October 20th.
+Cowen raised shares of GATX from a market perform rating to an outperform rating and set a $101.00 target price on the stock in a research note on Friday, July 16th.
+Susquehanna Bancshares raised shares of GATX from a neutral rating to a positive rating and set a $89.97 target price on the stock in a research note on Monday, July 26th.
+Finally, Susquehanna raised shares of GATX from a neutral rating to a positive rating in a research note on Monday, July 26th.
+One investment analyst has rated the stock with a hold rating and four have given a buy rating to the stock.
+Based on data from MarketBeat.com, the stock currently has an average rating of Buy and an average price target of $98.49.

-The business also recently declared a quarterly dividend, which was paid on Thursday, September 30th.
-Shareholders of record on Wednesday, September 15th were paid a $0.50 dividend.
+The company also recently announced a quarterly dividend, which was paid on Thursday, September 30th.
+Stockholders of record on Wednesday, September 15th were issued a $0.50 dividend.
+This represents a $2.00 annualized dividend and a dividend yield of 2.14%.
 The ex-dividend date of this dividend was Tuesday, September 14th.
-This represents a $2.00 dividend on an annualized basis and a yield of 2.14%.
-GATX’s dividend payout ratio is 43.57%.
+GATX’s payout ratio is currently 43.57%.

-In other GATX news, EVP Robert C. Lyons sold 1,967 shares of the firm’s stock in a transaction that occurred on Thursday, August 12th.
+In other news, EVP Robert C. Lyons sold 1,967 shares of the business’s stock in a transaction dated Thursday, August 12th.
 The stock was sold at an average price of $94.11, for a total value of $185,114.37.
-Following the completion of the transaction, the executive vice president now directly owns 44,710 shares in the company, valued at $4,207,658.10.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-7.30% of the stock is owned by company insiders.
+Following the completion of the sale, the executive vice president now directly owns 44,710 shares of the company’s stock, valued at approximately $4,207,658.10.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+7.30% of the stock is currently owned by insiders.

 GATX Corp. engages in leasing and owning railcar and fleets in North America, Europe and Asia.
 It operates through the following segments: Rail North America, Rail International and Portfolio Management.
 The Rail North America segment provides railcars pursuant to full-service leases under which it maintains the railcars and provides other ancillary services.